Tryops/track-playback-controller/README.md

 # Track Playback Controller
-A small script for a uniform playback of tracks from Youtube, Soundcloud and Spotify in the browser.
+A small script for a uniform playback of tracks from different music streaming services in the browser.

-I couldn't find a proper library to play tracks from different music streaming services in the browser so I wrote this small one.
-It is used by [cassettify.org](https://www.cassettify.org) and was primarily made to play the playlists containing music tracks from different music streaming services.

 It can play tracks from Youtube, Soundcloud and Spotify.
-Just supply a serivice ID for a track and let it play!
+Just supply an ID for a track and let it play!

+## Why
+I couldn't find a library for exactly these three music streaming services so I made this small wrapper so they can be used in the same way.
+It is used by [cassettify.org](https://www.cassettify.org) which was a website for collecting music from different music streaming platforms in uniform playlists that you could then share and listen to.

 ## Usage